What to visit in Rome? Must-visit places

 The Pantheon of Agrippa is spectacular inside and outside, the classic facade with its columns, the bronze door that invites you to enter.
 The square with its fountain.

-- Visit Rome with a free walking tour with an English speaker guide.
+- Visit Rome with a free walking tour with an English speaking guide.

 - Check Out: Omnia Rome Card